Sunday, April 7, 2019

-Since 2005, J-Serve has provided teens with a unique opportunity to band together through service as a united global network committed to fulfilling the Jewish values of gemilut chasidim, acts of loving kindness, tzedakah, just and charitable giving, and tikkum olam, the responsibility to repair the world.
-Every year, Jewish teens around the world join each other on this special day and throughout the spring to make their community and the world a better place.
+Since 2005, J-Serve has provided teens with a unique opportunity for teens to band together through service as a united global network committed to fulfilling the Jewish values of gemilut chasidim, acts of loving kindness, tzedakah, just and charitable giving, and tikkun olam, the responsibility to repair the world.
+Every year, Jewish teens worldwide join each other on this special day and throughout the spring to make their community and the world a better place.

-J-Serve is a collaborative effort run in partnership with GOOD DEEDS DAY, BBYO, REPAIR THE WORLD, and YSA's GLOBAL YOUTH SERVICE DAY.
-The initiative is generously underwritten by the Charles and Lynn Schusterman Family Foundation and the Joseph and Rebecca Meyerhoff Awards Committee.
+J-Serve is a collaborative effort run by BBYO in partnership with GOOD DEEDS DAY, REPAIR THE WORLD, and YSA's GLOBAL YOUTH SERVICE DAY.
+The initiative is generously underwritten by The Charles and Lynn Schusterman Family Foundation, among others.

 ENGAGE with existing J-Serve projects in your community to see how you can get involved.
 Check out the list of available projects (see list below) to register today, where applicable; or talk to your local Jewish youth professional for more information.
 Can’t find a project near you?
 No worries – what a great opportunity to build your own (see Step #2, below)!

 CREATE your own J-Serve project designed to serve whatever cause is most important to you.
 No teen service is ever too big or too small, so be confident in your vision and seek out support from J-Serve leadership (email email@example.com) and/or a local Jewish youth professional where needed.
-If you need financial support to get your project off the ground, you can apply for a J-Serve micro grant of up to $500.
+If you need financial support to get your project off the ground, you can apply for a J-Serve Micro Grant of up to $500 (see 2019 application above).

-SHARE your basic project information once confirmed by completing the brief survey form included below to get plugged into the broader J-Serve international network!
+SHARE your basic project information once confirmed (email details to firstname.lastname@example.org) to get plugged into the broader J-Serve international network!
 The more we know about your plans, the better we can help support you along the way.

-MARKET your J-Serve event far and wide, through all available channels: use our template resources to create postcards, flyers and posters to post in popular Jewish and secular community centers; drop our email header into a note you can push out to Jewish teens in your community to encourage them to register; change your Facebook profile and cover photos to our J-Serve logos to bring awareness to your program, while tagging J-Serve on Facebook and #JSERVE2018 on Twitter and Instagram.
+MARKET your J-Serve event far and wide, through all available channels: use our template resources (below) to create postcards, flyers and posters to post in popular Jewish and secular community centers; drop our email header into a note you can push out to Jewish teens/parents in your community to invite participation; change your Facebook profile and cover photos to our J-Serve images to bring awareness to your program, while tagging J-Serve on Facebook and #JSERVE2019 on Twitter and Instagram.

 CONTACT prominent local leaders and/or elected officials to invite them to join in your service efforts as part of your local J-Serve project.
-Customize our Elected Officials Outreach Template for your project, and engage with the key gamechangers in your community as an exciting (and easy!) way to help amplify your event!
+Engage with the key gamechangers in your community as an exciting (and easy!) way to help amplify your event!
 Not sure where to start?
 Check out this Community Leaders Local Program Invitation TEMPLATE; customize and send early and often!

 CONNECT with the broader J-Serve community by liking the J-Serve Page on Facebook, and be sure to post key photo, video and personal quote highlights directly from your event.

-CELEBRATE your success by sharing all your best action photoss, video clips, press coverage and/or teen testimonials on social media (again, tagging J-Serve on Facebook and #JSERVE2018 on Twitter and Instagram).
+CELEBRATE your success by sharing all your best action photos, video clips, press coverage and/or teen testimonials on social media (again, tagging J-Serve on Facebook and #JSERVE2019 on Twitter and Instagram).
 Let us help you spread the word about your accomplishments by sharing all of the above with J-Serve International.

 Buenos Aires, Argentina